SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

    * None (10 or fewer rules)
    * Not detectable (no rules found)
    * Filter not applied
 1. **Tactics and Techniques matrix**.
 The tactics and techniques from the MITRE Enterprise matrix.
 Click a square to see the coverage you have for that technique.
-A panel appears showing [MITRE details](#mitre-details).
+A panel appears showing [technique details](#technique-details).

-## MITRE details
+## Technique details

-When you click a square in the matrix, details about coverage for that technique display in a panel.
+When you click a square in the matrix, details about coverage for that MITRE technique display in a panel.
 The panel has a full description of the technique, with an assessment of your coverage (**None**, **Low**, **Medium**, and **High**).
 A coverage of **None** does not mean you have no coverage; it only means you might not have enough rules to adequately cover the technique.

-Click **Rules** at the bottom of the panel to get links to all the rules that contribute to coverage for the technique.
+Click **Rules** at the bottom of the panel to see a list of all the rules that contribute to coverage for the technique.
+Click a rule in the list to open the rule.

 <img src={useBaseUrl('img/cse/mitre-details.png')} alt="MITRE TTP filter" width="300"/>